kubernetes-sigs/gateway-api-inference-extension/site-src/guides/model-server.md

 vLLM is configured as the default in the [endpoint picker extension](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/pkg/epp).
 No further configuration is required.

-## Use Triton with TensorRT-LLM Backend
+## Triton with TensorRT-LLM Backend

 You need to specify the metric names when starting the EPP container.
 Add the following to the `args` of the [EPP deployment](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/296247b07feed430458b8e0e3f496055a88f5e89/config/manifests/inferencepool.yaml#L48).
 ```